SSE Enterprise Telecoms is working with Three UK to update its backend infrastructure to pave the way for 5G and enhance 4G coverage.

 The multi-million-pound, multi-phase initiative kicked off last month with SSE Enterprise Telecoms bringing fibre optic connections to Three’s 20 core data centres.
 SSE operates a 13,700km private telecoms network and has 15 data centres across the UK.
 Under the new partnership, there are also plans to unbundle BT exchanges.

-Improving infrastructure is importing to any network, but especially Three, It often touts its data-rich plans and last year won the Best Network for Data at the uSwitch mobile awards.
+Improving infrastructure is important to any network, but especially Three, as it carries over a third of the UK’s mobile internet traffic.
+It often touts its data-rich plans and last year won the Best Network for Data at the uSwitch mobile awards.
 In 2017, Three UK gained 900,000 new customers.
 Each of its 10 million customers uses an average of 6.8GB of mobile data each month – more than three times the national average.
 All this puts additional strain on the network and the introduction of 5G, expected in the UK from 2020, is set to see this increase further, hence the need to strengthen infrastructure now.

 Meeting future demands

 Three has already taken steps to densify its network and improve indoor coverage through small cells, VoWi-Fi (Voice over Wi-Fi), VoLTE (Voice over LTE) and low range 800MHz spectrum.
 The deal with SSE will connect these fronthaul technologies to the network.

 Bryn Jones, Chief Technology Officer at Three UK, said: “We are putting our network on the best footing possible to meet the current and future demands of consumers.
 Our customers use up to 3.5 times more data than the rest of the UK, a demand which is only going to increase as we move towards a 5G world.”

 Three’s specific plans around 5G have not been outlined in detail.
 In the recent Ofcom spectrum auction, Three won just 20Mhz of 3.4GHz spectrum, costing £151,296,000.